samuelhorn/jamdocs/README.md

 * Creds to [Evan You](https://twitter.com/youyuxi) for making [Vue](https://vuejs.org/).
 * Creds to [Cole Bemis](https://twitter.com/colebemis) for making [feathericons](https://feathericons.com/), my favourite icon set.
 * Creds to [Egoist](https://github.com/egoist), who's not that egoistic.
 Because he made [vue-feather-icons](https://github.com/egoist/vue-feather-icons).
+* Creds to [Forestry](https://forestry.io/) for finalizing the Forestry configuration and writing about it in the docs, adding their great headless CMS to the mix.

 ## License